ANSLab-UHN/sEMG-TypingDatabase/README.md

 ```

 ## Installation
-Clone the repository - This will also download the data recordings.
+Clone the repository - This will also download the sample P1 data recording.
 ```
 git clone https://github.com/ANSLab-UHN/sEMG-TypingDatabase.git
 ```
+Next download full dataset from (______) and move the full dataset to the CleanData folder in the downloaded repository.

 * Change directory to the cloned folder
 ```angular2html